 Rod and Debby Hornbake purchased the land and developed it into a vegetable farm in 2013, with the help of Michael Melillo.
 For two seasons Farmer Mike ran New Mercies with the help of Rod and Debby, certifying the land as organic, creating a CSA and developing the infrastructure we still use today.
 In 2015 they took a break and cover cropped the farm.

 In Fall of 2015 Baylee and Quinn moved into New Mercies and started farming in both Lyme and Old Lyme.
 They love the farming neighborhood and were married on the property in the fall of 2016.
-In 2017 the rights to split and develop the land into housing lots was donated to the Connecticut Farmland Trust, and in the spring of 2018 we anticipate the farm being transferred from the ownership of Rod and Debby to Baylee and Quinn.
-We market our produce from both properties under our LLC's name, Upper Pond Farm.
+In 2017 the rights to split and develop the land into housing lots was donated to the Connecticut Farmland Trust, and in the spring of 2019 we anticipate the farm being transferred from the ownership of Rod and Debby to Baylee and Quinn.

-We (Quinn and Baylee) appreciate all of the help and support that we have recieved.
+We (Quinn and Baylee) appreciate all of the help and support that we have received.
 Thank you!!!